-- L4029 form and worksheet - Ottawa County Checklist/Certificate of Compliance - State Tax Commission Millage Rollback Bulletin - L4034 Millage Reduction Fraction Calculation Worksheet
+• L4029 form and worksheet

+- Ottawa County Checklist/Certificate of Compliance - State Tax Commission Millage Rollback Bulletin - L4034 Millage Reduction Fraction Calculation Worksheet

-Note: A Draft of the L-4029 was submitted prior to the May 22 Authority Board meeting.
+Note: A Draft of the L-4029 was submitted prior to the Authority Board meeting.
+As the Board did not meet quorum of four voting members to take action on May 22, 2023, we are presenting this item for action.

 Only one L-4029 is to be issued from MAX.
-The L-4034 (Millage Reduction Fraction Computation) was e-mailed by Ottawa County and is available upon request.
-In order to give the local treasurers time to get tax bills out by July 1 the deadline for returning the signed L-4029, Checklist, and Debt Documents will be Tuesday, June 1, 2023.
+The L-4034 (Millage Reduction Fraction Computation) was emailed by Ottawa County and is available upon request.
+In order to give the local treasurers time to get tax bills out by July 1 the deadline, Authority Board action is requested to return the signed L-4029 form, Checklist, and Debt Documents in a timely manner.